Create-Technology-S4/.github/profile/README.md

 ### Conceptualization

 When I was first introduced to what it means to be a creative technologist, one thing struck me in particular: user interactivity.
-Essentially, how will viwers/users interact with your work.
+Essentially, how will viewers/users interact with your work.
 With this in mind, I started brainstorming some ideas of what I could potentially do for my project.

 As a software student, my area of expertise in technology is definitively software.
 However, when I think about user interactivity, there is always some hardware element that is used to control something virtually.
-Luckly, we were given various arduino components to play around with.
+Luckily, we were given various arduino components to play around with.
 I had all the ingredients I needed to make something interactive.

 There is a lot of different places I could combine software and hardware to make something interact.
-To me, the domain that makes the most sense for such an idea is a videogame.
-Due the time constraints, I did not want to make build a game from scratch as that was not the main focus of my project so I settled on using a game that already existed and choose the game _Minecraft_.
+To me, the domain that makes the most sense for such an idea is a video game.
+Due to the time constraints, I did not want to make build a game from scratch as that was not the main focus of my project, so I settled on using a game that already existed and choose the game _Minecraft_.

-3D videogames typially use some peripherals that allows the player to control a character.
+3D video games typically use some peripherals that allows the player to control a character.
 Specifically, the mouse is used to control the direction of the character's viewport (camera) and the keyboard trigger motion and I thought why not replace one of the peripherals with one of the components given.
 For my idea, I decided to use the gyroscope to control the camera.
 Why not map the gyroscope's orientation vector to the directional vector of the camera?

-### Prototypings
+### Prototyping

 To make my idea come to light, I had to break down my project into smaller steps since I have never worked on such an idea before.
-Throughout this project, I came up with 3 different prototype where, to my suprise, we can clearly depict an evolution.
+Throughout this project, I came up with 3 different prototype where, to my surprise, we can clearly depict an evolution.

 #### First Attempt

 My first attempt was very much an experimental phase where I was familiarizing myself with programming for arduino's.

 Beyond that, this first attempt was all about trying establishing a communication line between the arduino and the game.
-I initially wanted to achieve this wirelessly but the complexity of such a thing would be time consuming and that was beyond the scope of what my project so ended using the arduino's serial port to send data.
+I initially wanted to achieve this wirelessly but the complexity of such a thing would be time-consuming and that was beyond the scope of what my project so ended using the arduino's serial port to send data.

 As a proof of concept, I decided to use a potentiometer to simply change the time of day in the game's world as shown in the first image below (left).